 - That the attached documents are correct copies of the records of this patient at this medical facility during the period(s) above mentioned.

 You Must Send a Letter to the Custodian of The Records

 You want to request the medical records for your car accident from the right person.
 You will need to call the doctor’s office and determine who is the keeper of the medical records.
 Make sure to send the affidavit and the letter along with payment for the medical records.
 A sample letter is provided below:

 Our office represents the above named patient in reference to a personal injury accident.
 Please provide us with a complete copy of the medical records from your facility.
 An authorization signed by our client is attached allowing you to release these records to our office.
 Please include any and all: ambulance records, healthcare and treatment records, doctor and nurse’s notes, office notes, X-rays reports, correspondence, diagnostic tests, pharmacy records, admission and discharge notes, progress notes and all other medical records for our above client.
 If the medical records include psychiatric, alcohol or drug abuse information, please include those records as they are specifically mentioned in our client’s authorization.
 Please include all records from and including the date of accident to the present date.

 Insurance companies love to ask for psychiatric or psychological records in car accident cases.
 They are prying into your personal life and usually these are not relevant.
 Only under special circumstances do I allow this and only after I have consulted with the client and made sure they are narrowly tailored to the information needed.
 If we are claiming a brain injury or emotional distress it may be relevant to prove the injury was caused by the car accident.

 Call the Krause & Kinsman Law Firm

 We can help you determine what medical records need to be given or if you have a case.
 We have handled many car accident cases and have worked with many insurance adjusters.
-Give us a call and we would be more than happy to help you out.
+Give a Kansas City car accident lawyer call and we would be more than happy to help you out.
 The call is free and so is the advice.